Hormone Replacement for Women Can Lower Risk of Osteoporosis

 As women approach and enter menopause, some of the physical signs of dropping hormones, such as hot flashes and night sweats, are rather obvious.

-The good news is that research has found that hormone replacement therapies can prevent and, in some cases, reverse bone loss caused by osteoporosis that is the result of age-related hormone decline.
+The good news is that research has found that hormone replacement therapies can prevent and, in some cases, reverse bone loss caused by osteoporosis, which is the result of age-related hormone decline.

 How Does Hormone Replacement Promote Healthier Bones in Women?